-Character Traits Booklets
+Stone Fox Character Traits Booklets

 Vocabulary Terms used with the Mini-Books

-You might think that using the word “Antagonists” as a title for one of the books is a little advanced for the third/forth graders who read Stone Fox.
+You might think that using the word “Antagonists” as a title for one of the books is a little advanced for the third/fourth graders who read Stone Fox.
 Our school encourages using appropriate terms, so I decided to give using the word “antagonists” a try instead of using a title such as “Bad Guys.”
 This anchor chart helped teach these terms.

 In our interactive notebooks, students wrote the definitions and drew illustrations for both a protagonist and an antagonist.
 On the adjacent page in their notebooks, students glued their three completed “Character Traits” mini-books.

-Even though I stressed that the protagonist is the main character with traits that can be considered both good or bad, students at this level, really related the villain/hero concept.
+Even though I stressed that the protagonist is the main character with traits that can be considered both good or bad, students at this level, really related to the villain/hero concept.
 The notebook below is a perfect example of how students at this level understood the concepts.